-At the initial phase, I found out, that I had located on OneDrive.
+Files/data: Most of that I had located on OneDrive.
 Then I had stuff relevant for my phone on Google Drive.
 Work documents were on Dropbox.

 I started with testing self-hosted solutions to file syncing services.
 After some time, I found that Seafile suited my needs perfectly.
 After an initial test period of around a month, I found it extremely stable.
 Never once did I have to do maintenance.

-Seing as I was starting to take more and more services from "free" providers, I thought I needed more professional equipment.
+Seeing as I was starting to take more and more services from "free" providers, I thought I needed more professional equipment.
 I picked up an HPE Microserver Gen8 rather cheap.
 It is fitted with a Celeron G1610T and 4GB RAM.
 Since it obviously didn't come with drives, I thought I would pick up some WD Red drives to run in RAID.
 For the system, I chose the at the time brand new WD Green SSD 120GB.

 The server has been upgraded since the beginning.
 I acquired 16GB of RAM, and a second-hand CPU to match the socket.
 In hind-sight I should have picked an Intel E-1220Lv2, but ended up with an Intel i5-2390T.
 It doesn't support ECC RAM, but it still runs very lovely.

 Some might think: "Why are you running Windows Server?".
 The answer is quite simple in the end.
 Windows Server is supported by my RAID controller, and it allows more flexibility in hosting.
 I now have a platform that allows me to host on Windows and Linux, and if that is not enough, I can just create a new VM.